Wood Stains available on Furniture by Comfy 1

 Light Fruitwood (a rather neutral, light-medium tone with just a hint of reddish)

-To go to the Comfy 1 home page, to see our various models, quality features, and other details, click here.
+To go to the detailed Comfy 1 home page, to see our various models, quality features, and other details, click here.